Project team

 Research Implementation

-Three organizations will manage the in-country implementation of Small Firm Diaries field research, bringing methods, experience, and findings from many previous diaries studies.
+Three organizations manage the in-country implementation of Small Firm Diaries field research, bringing methods, experience, and findings from many previous diaries studies.

-(L-IFT) specializes in financial diaries research to support evidence-based policymaking.
-They work with microfinance and other organizations to develop products and services based on financial diaries.
 L-IFT has conducted diaries research in over 10 countries in Africa, Latin America, and Asia.

 (MFO) is a global non-profit committed to understanding the financial realities of low-income households.
-They work with financial service providers, policy makers, and mobile money operators to connect service offerings to the realities of the unbanked or underserved.
+They work with financial service providers, policy makers,

 EDI Global, based in East Africa, has a global reputation for quality survey design and data collection services aimed at assessing international development program impacts, measuring results, and evaluating potential solutions to global poverty.